Unit-generated orders of real quadratic fields I. Class number bounds: Unit-generated orders with one class per genus

 \end{small} \egroup

 \bgroup \begin{small} \arraystretch{1.1}

 \end{small} \egroup

 A list of discriminants having exponent $2$ class groups for maximal orders of extended Richaud--Degert type was previously computed by Loboutin, Mollin, and Williams \cite{LouboutinMW93}, complete under the assumption of the generalized Riemann hypothesis.
 We have checked that our tables match theirs where they overlap.\footnote{ They list such orders in their Tables 1 and 3, which exclude those with class number $1$.
 Their Tables 1 and 3 include maximal orders for $\Delta = n^2+4$, and their list matches our \Cref{table:2B} in the rows labeled $f=1$.
-They list maximal orders by radicand $D= m^2+r$, which is squarefree, with $4m \equiv 0 \Mod{r}$.
-Their Table 1 uses $D=r^2 k^2+k$, so $m=rk$ and $r=k$, and we take $k=1$ and $m=r^2k^2$ odd, so $\Delta=4D$.
-The Table $3$ list uses $D= r^2k^2 + 4k$, and we take $k=1$ and $\Delta=D$.
 Their Table $1$ includes maximal orders with $\Delta=n^2-4$ and $2 \divides \Delta$ (with $D= \Delta/4$), and it matches our \Cref{table:2A} for $f=1$ in these cases.
-(Take $k=-1$ in their Table 1, require $r$ to be even, and set $\Delta= 4D$.)
-All the odd discriminant cases, with $\Delta=D$, appear in their Table 3.
-They list $\Delta=r^2k^2+ 4k$ in their Table 3, and the cases $r=1$ and odd $k=-(n+2)$ correspond to $D=n^2-4$.}
+All the odd discriminant cases, with $\Delta=D$, appear in their Table 3.}

+\begin{rmk} For comparison with the imaginary quadratic case, the results of Frei \cite[Theor\'{e}me 4.5]{Frei1984} show the largest (absolute) discriminant of the $65$ even discriminants is $-\Delta=2^2 \cdot 1848= 7392$, and the largest of the $36$ odd discriminants is $-\Delta=3315$. \end{rmk}